Jasig/SSP-start/README.md

 [![Linux Build Status](https://travis-ci.org/Jasig/uPortal-start.svg?branch=master)](https://travis-ci.org/Jasig/uPortal-start)

-## About uPortal-start
+## About SSP-start

-uPortal-start is the mechanism through which individuals and institutions adopt [Apereo uPortal][], the leading open source enterprise portal framework built by and for higher education institutions, K-12 schools, and research communities.  **uPortal-start is new for uPortal 5.0**
+SSP-start is the mechanism through which individuals and institutions adopt [Apereo SSP][]

-uPortal-start help you manage:

-  - Your uPortal configuration
-  - Your uPortal skin
-  - Your uPortal data
-  - And your uPortal deployments through an integrated suite of CLI tools
+### To start...
+ *  developing, look at the documentation in [Developer Install Instructions](https://wiki.jasig.org/display/SSP/SSP+Developer+Installation+Instructions)
+ *  installing, look at the documentation in [Install Docs](https://wiki.jasig.org/display/SSP/SSP+Installation+Documents)

+#### For any other help...
+Please refer to other documentation in [SSP Wiki Home] (https://wiki.jasig.org/display/SSP/Home) and if a solution can't be found the ssp email lists in [SSP Email Lists] (https://wiki.jasig.org/display/SSP/SSP+Email+Lists)

+Alternatively, SSP-Start is built on uPortal and more information on uPortal is found at [uPortal site] (http://www.uportal.org) or [uPortal Wiki] (http://www.ja-sig.org/wiki/display/UPC/Home)

-### Prerequisites
+### Requirements

 The following software packages are required for working with uPortal-start: